The face was changed, yet the hand was known.

 Path 1 - env task, pipe-to-shell via Vercel

-- VS Code fires the
+- VS Code is configured to run the

-envtask silently on folder open (runOn: folderOpen).
-Terminal closes immediately (close: true), leaving no visible trace. - Task executes an OS-specific pipe-to-shell command against
+envtask on folder open (runOn: folderOpen) when automatic tasks are allowed.
+The terminal closes immediately (close: true), reducing visible execution traces. - Task executes an OS-specific pipe-to-shell command against

 Authenticated(misdirection), downloads Stage 3 bootstrap vianohup. - Stage 3 (